 Case study on procurement of elderly care

-In this research project, we have studied in a case study how procurement of elderly care could be improved by using the GUM quality model, which during the project has been developed into SIQ Managementmodel.
+In this research project we have in a case study studied in more detail how procurement of elderly care has been improved by using the quality model GUM model, which during the project was developed into SIQ Managementmodell.

 The project included training all parties in the quality model and conducting workshops to see what a well-functioning partnership between the municipality and the tenderer could look like.